-All mailings of Presorted Media Mail are subject to these general requirements:
+All mailings of Presorted Media Mail and Presorted Library Mail parcels are subject to these general requirements:

 - a.
-Each mailing must meet the applicable price and eligibility standards in 473 and 1.0 through 4.0 in Mail Preparation. - b.
+Each mailing must meet the applicable price and eligibility standards in 473 and 1.0 through 4.0. - b.
 All parcels in a mailing must be within the same processing category.
 See 401.1.0 for definitions of machinable and irregular parcels. - c.
-All pieces must be sorted to the finest extent possible or palletized under 705.8.0. - d.
-Each piece claimed at Media Mail prices must be marked "Media Mail."
-Each piece claimed at Presorted Media Mail prices also must be marked "Presorted" or "PRSRT" under 402.2.0.
+All pieces must be sorted to the finest extent possible or palletized under 705.8.0.